 9 - Plaza Hotel, Las VegasBook Now

 The Plaza Hotel in Las Vegas, NM dates back to 1882 and it has a couple of different claims to fame!
 The first is the one that most people are aware of and it is the fact that the hotel features in a number of movies including ‘Easy Rider’ and ‘No Country for Old Men’.
-However, its other lesser known claim to fame is that the hotel is said to be haunted by the spirit of the hotel’s former owner Byron T. Wells.
+However, its other lesser-known claim to fame is that the hotel is said to be haunted by the spirit of the hotel’s former owner Byron T. Wells.

 8 - Shaffer Hotel, Mountainair

-There seems to be a whole range of different paranormal phenomenon being reported at The Shaffer Hotel.
+There seems to be a whole range of different paranormal phenomena being reported at The Shaffer Hotel.
 Some of the reports from guests and employees include unexplained flashing lights and the aroma of chocolate appearing with no real reason why!

 7 - St James Hotel, Cimarron

-Over the years, the St James Hotel in Cimarron has hosted a number of well known guests including the likes of Jesse James, Buffalo Bill Cody, the Earp Brothers, Black Jack Ketchum and even Billy the Kid!
+Over the years, the St James Hotel in Cimarron has hosted a number of well-known guests including the likes of Jesse James, Buffalo Bill Cody, the Earp Brothers, Black Jack Ketchum, and even Billy the Kid!
 They say that back in the day Cimarron was one of the wildest spots in the Wild West.

 The hotel has seen at least 26 death by both natural and not so natural means.
-Some of the walls still have bullet marks in them.
+Some of the walls still have bullet marks on them.
 No wonder this place is one of the most haunted hotels in New Mexico!
 In fact, room 18 is never rented out because it is the permanent resident of one ghost names T.J.
 Wright!

 6 - The Lodge Resort, Cloudcroft

 The Lodge Resort in Cloudcroft is said to be haunted by a ghost known as Rebecca.
-She once worked in the hotel as a chambermaid, but met a violent and untimely end when she was murdered by a spurned suitor.
-Her spirit now lingers in her former workplace and has been blamed for turning lights on and off, rearranging furniture and lighting the fireplaces.
+She once worked in the hotel as a chambermaid but met a violent and untimely end when she was murdered by a spurned suitor.
+Her spirit now lingers in her former workplace and has been blamed for turning lights on and off, rearranging furniture, and lighting the fireplaces.
 In fact, it sounds very much like she is simply continuing with her usual duties despite being dead!

 5 - Laguna Vista Lodge, Eagle NestStay Here